 The Benefits of Front-Wheel-Drive

-One of the main advantages that front-wheel-drive cars, the engine's weight above the front tires allows the tires to grip the road more effectively.
-This extra traction makes front-drive cars useful when it snows or when you need to navigate poorly paved roads.
+In front-wheel-drive cars, the engine's weight above the front tires allows the tires to grip the road more effectively.
+This extra traction makes front-drive cars more capable when it snows or when you need to navigate poorly paved roads.
 Since pulling is more effective than pushing when a vehicle has to dislodge itself from mud or snow, FWD vehicles are especially great for getting out of low-traction parking spots.
-When equipped with winter tires, a front-wheel-drive vehicle can manage winter trips much more reliably than RWDs.
+And that's before winter tires are installed.

 The Drawbacks of Front-Wheel-Drive

-Although their traction is superior in bad weather, they don't take corners as precisely as rear-drives do.
+Although their traction is superior in bad weather, they don't take corners as precisely as rear-drive cars do.
 The pressure that both power and steering mechanisms put on the front axle tends to tax the front tires, creating a less dexterous feeling while driving.
-Sometimes, you might even feel the car is not responding to your steering very well or has a tendency to have a delay in your inputs.
+Sometimes, you might even feel the car is not responding to your steering very well or tends to delay your inputs.
 This problem is most noticeable when driving fast.

 The Benefits of Rear-Wheel-Drive